neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (game-theory)=
 ### Game theory

-There are many cases in which the fitness associated with a particular behavior depends on what other conspecifics are doing.
+There are many cases in which the fitness associated with a particular behavior depends on what other *conspecifics*[^conspecifics-def] are doing.
 Thus, what is evolutionarily favored will depend on the distribution of phenotypic variation in the population (and therefore on the likelihood of certain phenotypes interacting, each with different fitness consequences).
 Game theory is like optimality theory in many ways, but it takes into account ***selective pressure from conspecifics*** and ***the proportion in which other phenotypes exist***.

+[^conspecifics-def]: *Conspecifics* are individuals of the same species.
+In understanding the evolution of behavior, we consider phenotypic variation *within* a species, not between species.

 ---
 > ⏳ 15